 Here are some links to Dragon Dance videos:

 We can make our own Dragon Dance music using the Chrome music lab song-maker:

 In order to make our music sound Chinese, we need to use a pentatonic scale.
 Open the settings (bottom right) and change major scale to pentatonic scale.

 To make it sound even more authentic we can add some harmony.
+This is when two or more notes sound at the same time.
 To do this, wherever you can, put a second note underneath your first one leaving two blank spaces between.
 This gives you two notes a 4th apart, which adds to the Chinese sound.
 The gap between two notes is called an interval.

 On my dragon dance I added a percussion part to give it more flavour and a thicker texture.
 I chose the woodblock sound but there are other percussion sounds you can choose.